Hamuko/cum/README.md

   --download    Downloads the chapters for the added follows.
-  --ignore      Ignores the chapters for the added follows. follows   List all follows. get       Download chapters by URL. ignore    Ignore chapters for a series. new       List all new chapters. open      Open the series URL in a browser.
+  --ignore      Ignores the chapters for the added follows. follows   List all follows. get       Download chapters by URL or by alias:chapter. ignore    Ignore chapters for a series. new       List all new chapters. open      Open the series URL in a browser.